google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 You can now capture node screenshots via the context menu in the Elements panel.

-For example, you can take a screenshot of the table of content by right clicking the element and select “Capture node screenshot”.
+For example, you can take a screenshot of the table of content by right clicking the element and select **Capture node screenshot**.

 ![Capture node screenshots](/web/updates/images/2020/08/capture-node-screenshot.png)